Writing Tests Using the CS 70 TestingLogger

 with <<

-, it adds our printed output characters to this string. std::stringstream
+, it adds our printed output characters to that string. std::stringstream

 's str()